bschnitz/help_text/README.md

 #### DESCRIPTION

-help\_text is a python module based on the argparse module. it is used to load help text from a json file to make it possible to seperate that text from the rest of the code. it also restricts the argparse module to a very specific way of structuring the command, for which the help text shall be provided. the provided example covers pretty much all, this module can be used for.
+help\_text is a python3 module based on the argparse module. it is used to load help text from a json file, in order to make it possible to seperate that text from the rest of the code. it also restricts the argparse module to a very specific way of structuring the command, for which the help text shall be provided. the provided example covers pretty much all, this module can be used for.

 #### EXAMPLE